source-academy/sicp/README.md

 # SICP JavaScript Edition

 This repository contains processing scripts and sources for the textbook SICP JS: *Structure and Interpretation of Computer Programs, JavaScript Edition* (SICP JS).
-See [Preface of JavaScript edition](https://sourceacademy.org/sicpjs/prefaces03) for background.
+See [Preface](https://sourceacademy.org/sicpjs/prefaces03) for background.

 You can read more [About the SICP JS Project](https://sourceacademy.org/sicpjs/making-of) in the online version.